 3. You can drive around Lanzarote for virtually nothing!

 It is really recommended to hire a rental car if you are staying longer than a few days in Lanzarote.
 It is the best option for discovering the remote wilderness regions, as there are lots to discover on the island.
 The bus lines are a bit of a hassle, taking up to 5 hours from the capital Arrecife to get to the North of the island, cool surfing places like Famara.
 To book a taxi in Lanzarote, the cost is reasonable from £9/day if you book in advance.
 For cheap deals, visit here.
 For an article on “where you can rent a car for cheap” read it here.

 For many surfers, Lanzarote is a key attraction in Europe.
-Surfers gravitate to the good weather, the warm waters and impressive waves.
+Surfers gravitate to the good weather, the warm waters, and impressive waves.
 Outside the conditions, there are also numerous surf camps and surf shops in Famara (North of the island), with a very laid-back culture – Surf, eat, sleep, repeat.
 Not a fan of surfing?
-There are also options to scuba dive, (you can explore underwater museum), cycle around the island, para-glide over the cliffs and go for adventurous treks.
+There are also options to scuba dive, (you can explore underwater museums), cycle around the island, para-glide over the cliffs, and go for adventurous treks.

 There are incredible beaches (playa) in Lanzarote, ranging from surfing, deserted, relaxing to even nudist beaches (why not?
 You are on holiday).
 A lot of the beautiful beaches are on the west side near Playa Blanca and Playa Teguise.
 One of Lanzarote attractions, an absolute must is Playa de Papagayo.
 It’s incredibly beautiful, with a long stretch of white sand and clear blue water.
 A car is really needed for this trip, as it is a 25-minute walk from the nearest bus stop.